• Skip to primary navigation

 • If needed, add 1 tablespoon of the boiled Daal liquid and keep cooking until the oil separates from the mixture.

-• Once done, add fried vegetables, and after mixing, cook for 2 minutes on a low flame.
+• Once done, add fried vegetables and fried dry fruits - cashew nuts and raisins, and after mixing, cook for 2 minutes on a low flame.

 • Now add boiled daal and give a thorough mix.